Universal Broadband Fund: For applicants

-Applications to support LEO connectivity can be made through the Universal Broadband Fund.
+Applications to support LEO connectivity could have been made through the Universal Broadband Fund.

-Can I apply under Universal Broadband Fund for a project using Telesat LEO capacity?
-Will ground infrastructure be eligible?
-Is satellite capacity acquisition from Telesat eligible?
+Could I have applied under Universal Broadband Fund for a project using Telesat LEO capacity?
+Was ground infrastructure eligible?
+Was satellite capacity acquisition from Telesat eligible?

-Like any other satellite project application under the Universal Broadband Fund, applications for ground infrastructure to support LEO connectivity can be made.
-The acquisition of satellite capacity may be eligible if funding ratios and other criteria such as sustainability are met.
+Like any other satellite project application under the Universal Broadband Fund, applications for ground infrastructure to support LEO connectivity could have been made.
+The acquisition of satellite capacity may have been eligible if funding ratios and other criteria such as sustainability were met.